New Zealand Gambling Commission

 What is the New Zealand Gambling Commission?

 The New Zealand Gambling Commission is an independent regulatory authority responsible for overseeing and regulating gambling activities in New Zealand.
-Its primary role is to ensure that gambling is fair, transparent, and conducted without any illegal practices.
+Its primary role is to ensure that gambling is fair, transparent, and conducted without illegal practices.

 What are the responsibilities of the New Zealand Gambling Commission?